OUTPATIENT ADULT AND PEDIATRIC REHABILITATION CLINIC: Occupational Therapy

 - Ensuring Proper Physical, Mental And Social Development

-- Techniques That Have Proven Successful In The Home, Community And School
+- Techniques That Have Proven Successful In The Home and Community and School

-- Executive functioning including attention, memory, planning, reasoning and problem solving
+- Executive functioning including attention, memory, planning, reasoning, organization and problem solving

 - Gross motor and fine motor skills